 It is never too late to change your career.
 There was a time when we finished school and did the same job until retirement.
 That day has gone!
 The average person will change careers between 5 – 7 times in their life.
 We spend a lot of our lives working and it is important to be interested and enjoy your job.
-There is lots of opportunities and so many interesting fields that you could work in.
+There are lots of opportunities and so many interesting fields that you could work in.
 If you want to change your career, we say go for it!
 Here is a step by step guide on how to change careers:

 Analyse your strengths and weaknesses